0-12-250 Timeline

 On the evening of July 4, the Theodore Roosevelt Presidential Library will present a special drone light performance, Eyes on the Stars: Theodore Roosevelt and the American West.
 Set against the Badlands night sky, choreographed drones and music will bring Roosevelt’s western journey to life—his search for renewal, the frontier spirit, and the conservation legacy that shaped a nation.
 In vivid, three-dimensional formations—moving horses, sweeping horizons, and Roosevelt himself—the sky becomes a living canvas for an unforgettable close to opening day.

-Tickets will be available for the performance in April.
+Tickets will be available to purchase in April.

 What to Expect